skosukhin/containers/Readme.md

 ## Docker Compose <a name="compose"></a>

 Alternatively, users can use `docker-compose` to build the images and run the containers.
-Docker Compose reads bulid and run parameters a YAML file.
+Docker Compose reads build and run parameters from a YAML file.
 For RTE-RRTMGP Continuous Integration, `rte-rrtmgp-ci.yml` is the configuration file with the "service stack."
 Images can be built with:

 ```
 docker-compose -f rte-rrtmgp-ci.yml build